-There is a common belief that you should never reheat rice.
-However, this is not true.
-It is possible to reheat rice, but people must take precautions to ensure it is safe to eat.
+It is possible to reheat rice.
+However, it is important to take precautions to ensure it is safe to eat.

 Rice is more problematic than some other leftover foods as it may contain bacteria called Bacillus cereus, which